ABOUT BEER MARQUE

 - Go through the two audit forms and critically analyse the outlet performance

 - Don’t settle for mediocrity, strive for perfection, 100% is possible!

 What do you check on the audit?

 There are two visits a year.
-On one of the visits we will carry out a Scores on the Cellar Doors audit which covers 11 key items in the bar and cellar including; cellar cooling, stock rotation, line cleaning, glasswashers and ice machines .
+On one of the visits we will carry out a Beer & Cellar Hygiene Audit which covers 11 key items in the bar and cellar including; cellar cooling, stock rotation, line cleaning, glasswashers and ice machines .
 A copy of the form can be downloaded Beer Marque Audit Forms.
 On both visits we will check the quality of up to 6 different draught products.
 Premium Lager, Standard Lager, Craft Keg, Stout & Cask (if available).
 At least 5 of these must be available to customers at all times.
 On each beer we will check

 – Temperature, appearance, aroma and taste

 – Presentation & serve, made up of clean glass, appropriate head size, head retention, excessive overspill, hand not touching the rim of the glass, correct branded glass (or unbranded glass) and logo facing the customer when the beer is presented.
 Copies of both forms are available upon request

 What is the pass mark for Beer Marque?
 How do you calculate the star rating?

 With Cask Marque accreditation you get a simple pass or fail result.
 With Beer Marque you will get a star rating from 0 to 5, with 5 being the best.
 We will carry out a Beer & Cellar Hygiene Audit which is worth up to 165 points.
 Each drink has 20 marks available for “drink quality” and 20 marks available for “serve quality”.
 Every drink must score at least 16 / 20 for both sections to pass.
 We will check 5 or 6 drinks which means there are either 365 (40 x 5 beers + 55 cellar) or 405 points available.
 Scoring

 50% = 0 stars (fail)